 The truth is, nothing is really passive.
-Everything requires effort and action up front, especially when it comes to finances.
-What we mean by residual and passive, is that once you have put in the initial effort, the income generated becomes a passive stream of cash requiring little to no additional effort.
+Everything requires effort and some hard work front, especially when it comes to finances.
+What we mean by residual and passive, is that once you have put in the initial effort, the income generated becomes a passive stream of extra cash requiring little to no additional effort.

 The key here is to know there is work up front, and you must do it!
 Taking action is the most important skill you can learn to improve your finances.